ElasticSketch/ElasticSketch/src/code/README.md

 - cardinality: Linear counting, UnivMon.

 ## How to test
-First compile in `demo`, and then you can test the above algorithms.
+First `make` in `demo`, and then you can test the above algorithms.